Silic0nS0ldier/eslint-config/packages/eslint-config-typescript/README.md

 npm i --save-dev @silicon-soldier/eslint-config-typescript
 ```

-This plugin requires ESLint 6.
-Note that `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` will peer dependency warning for ESLint 5, this can be safely ignored as they are compatible with both versions.
-Offical support in those plugins will arrive in v2, which is currently held up by other planned breaking changes that are targetted for the same major version bump.

 ### 2. Configure

 Create an ESLint config file called `.eslintrc.json` (or whichever extension you need/prefer).